Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Discussion

 \section{Discussion}

-In this paper, we considered the question of causal inference given the conditional independence statements of a distribution $\mathbb{P}$ which is Markov and faithful to an unknown graph $G^\star$.
+We considered the question of causal discovery given the conditional independence statements of a distribution $\mathbb{P}$ which is Markov and faithful to an unknown graph $G^\star$.
 Assuming there are no latent variables, we proposed two algorithms; one recovers the Markov equivalence class of $G^\star$ via a hybrid approach and the other uses the output of the first algorithm to recover a graph in this class.

 In addition to proving the two conjectures proposed throughout the paper, i.e. Conjectures~\ref{conjecture: greedy optimization} and~\ref{conj: SCCR2}, we believe a future direction of study could involve relaxing the assumption of $\mathbb{P}$ being Markov and faithful to $G^\star$.
 Unlike SEMs whose causal graphs are acyclic, for an arbitrary SEM, it is only known that in linear and discrete cases the corresponding distribution is in the graphical model of its causal graph~\cite[Theorem 6.3]{Bongers_2021}.
 On the other hand, faithfulness is generally considered to be a restrictive assumption.
 Hence, replacing any of the above-mentioned assumptions with weaker ones would be interesting.